-The tasks that typically make up the job description of hotel room attendants include replacing towels and changing bed linens, as well as performing general cleaning of all surfaces in the hotel.
+The hotel room attendant is responsible for replacing towels and changing bed linens, as well as performing general cleaning of all surfaces in the hotel.

-His/her role also involves vacuuming and special bed turndowns for higher-end establishments.
+His/her job description may involve vacuuming and special bed turndowns for higher-end establishments.

 In preparing a guest’s hotel room bed, the attendant must remove and replace the dirty beddings and pillow cases for clean, fresh linens.

 He/she may also replace the duvet covers between guests depending on the hotel he/she works with.

 When a hotel is expecting a new guest, the attendant’s role will be to change the bedding of the room the guest is to stay before he/she arrives.
 The attendant may also be required to make the guest’s bed each day in the course of their stay.

 The duties of a hotel room attendant also involve keeping the bathroom cleaned all the time.
 He/she washes the bathtub/shower, scrub the toilet and floor, and clean the sink and counter.

 He/she is also responsible for taking away and replacing used towels with clean ones; and should understand that a guest needs a new towel if he/she drops his/her towel on the floor.

 Hotel room attendants’ work description also entails cleaning the entire room when expecting a new guest before they arrive.